VK (company): History

 In September 2018 Alibaba announced buying a 10% stake in Mail.ru, which would have a value of $484 million based on Mail.ru's market capitalization on 10 September 2018.

 In July 2019 Tencent-backed iDreamSky Technology Holdings and Mail.ru Group announced an alliance in the gaming sector in China and Europe.
 In December 2019, Mail.ru Group formed a partnership with Sberbank to develop the food and transportation service O2O.

 In 2020 the state Russian Direct Investment Fund, China's Tencent, Naspers, and others bought $600 million of GDRs and bonds from Mail.ru.
 The funds were raised for the development of O2O and AliExpress Russia.

 In October 2021 Sberbank of Russia and "Mail.ru Group" invested 6,1 billion roubles each O2O food and transportation service, the total of their investments in equal shares now touching about 43 billion roubles in 2021.
 On the whole, shares of both investors did not change from 45,01% each.
+Also in October 2021, Mail.ru Group was renamed VK Company Limited, after its most popular product, VKontakte.

 In November 2021 Sberbank of Russia signed binding papers for selling its 36% of shares of "MF Tekhnologii" (controlling entity of VK company) to Gazprombank for 12,8 billion of roubles by the end of the year 2021.

 In December 2021 Sogaz Group bought all USM's (owned by Alisher Usmanov and his partners) indirect stake in "MF Tekhnologii" (controlling 57,3% of VK company).
 The state-run insurance company Sogaz Group is partly owned by Vladimir Putin's close friend Yury Kovalchuk.

 On 26 September 2022 the VKontakte social networking app was removed from Apple's App Store, along with VK's Mail.ru, Mail.ru Cloud, VK Music, and VK Clips.

 On 7 October 2022 VK's subsidiary "ITR" acquired 87.2% of the interactive video platform developer Movika.

 On 19 December 2022 VK announced the signing of a contract to acquire 51% of LLC "Medium Quality Production", one of the leaders in digital video content production in the CIS.